 It then appears Schiano is repeatedly hit by different members of the group surrounding him over the course of 30 seconds.
 Schiano said his camcorder was smashed into a tree by one of the people in the group, damaging the equipment.

-Footage from a reporter for Philadelphia’s 6abc Action News station captured part of the incident, showing a crowd converging on Schiano and attacking him as he filmed.
+Footage from a 6abc Action News reporter captured part of the incident, showing a crowd converging on Schiano and attacking him as he filmed.
 “Kill him!” a voice can be heard shouting.
 “That’s the one from yesterday!” another voice yells as Schiano is punched and shoved.

 In video footage from the aftermath of the incident, members of the crowd can be heard taunting Schiano and threatening bodily harm as police officers intervene to keep them away from the reporter.